-A 5 month online course that meets twice a month from May through September 2020.
-Geraldine Lavin will be personally guiding each class meeting and making sure that every student leaves with a materia medica of their own making as well as a full understanding of water, alcohol, oil, vinegar, and honey as solvents for herbal extraction.
+An online course that meets twice a month from May through September 2020.
+Geraldine Lavin will personally guide each class meeting and make sure that every student leaves with a materia medica of their own making as well as a full understanding of water, alcohol, oil, vinegar, and honey as solvents for herbal extraction.

 A course to take you from curious to confidant in the realms of Bioregional Herbalism and Medicine Making.

 Geraldine Lavin has been studying herbalism for over a decade.
 The past 5 years have been completely devoted to the practice.
 She has taught classes on herbal medicine making and theory at Yale University, Bard College, conferences, retreats, food coops, lifestyle stores, many farms, even a music festival.
 Now, she’s finally taking her teaching online!
 After every class she receives feedback that her style is organized, thorough, and students feel like they have vastly expanded their understanding of the subject matter.
 Geraldine believes that each class is an opportunity to empower her students and demystify the world of plant and mushroom medicine.

 This course focuses on Bioregional Herbalism and Medicine Making.
 Bioregional herbalism is the practice of working with the abundant herbs of our region rather than importing ingredients in from all around the globe.
 You’ll explore a materia medica of herbs native to the US, so called “invasive” species of herbs that are abundantly available, and herbs that belong in every herb garden and apothecary.
 The Medicine Making aspect of the course will guide you through 5 major solvents of the herbal apothecary - water, apple cider vinegar, honey, alcohol, and oil.
 By the end of each module you will feel fully capable of how, why, and when to use each solvent.
 By the end of the course your apothecary will be fully stocked with herbal medicine!